OutSystems/docs-odc/src/eap/building-apps/timers/intro.md

 ## How Timers work

-In Project Neo, OutSystems implements timers using the underlying container infrastructure and its job scheduler features (cron jobs).
+In OutSystems Developer Cloud (ODC), OutSystems implements timers using the underlying container infrastructure and its job scheduler features (cron jobs).

-When you first publish an application, Project Neo creates a background job and the associated container resources for each timer.
+When you first publish an application, ODC creates a background job and the associated container resources for each timer.
 Container resources store the state and configure the triggering of the background job.
 The container stores the:

 * Timers schedule
 * Timer type (scheduled or on demand)